xzjt/EVE-NG-RVO/README.md

 ```

-4. If no failed reported.
-Congratulations!
-Enjoy your lab!e
+4. If no failed reported. congratulations! enjoy your lab!

     If any shit happen, you could follow this procedure below to rollback your code.